loveland/support/README.md

   * To create a new article, copy an existing one as a template and save it with a short filename (this will become the URL).

-5. You can format text using the toolbar at the top, which Markdow.
+5. You can format text using the toolbar at the top, which uses [Markdown formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 To add images, you can drag and drop in files.

 6. You edit the metadata by clicking the icon that looks like a table (several stacked lines) on the right-hand side of the screen.